earthsteading/Earthship/README.md

  * "residential building" = class 1a buildings single story as defined by the National Construction Code of Australia.
  * "'green'+'sustainability'" = reduction & reeducation in utility cost efficiencies, esp for quantifiable envrionmental value.
  * For all building terminology used in this repository please utilise the Australian national dictionary of building and construction codes: https://www.constructiondictionary.com.au/ <-- each term you lookup will have an associated *standard* which will reference the performance requirements for each part of your build.

+*Mission*: to transcend residential family homes into buildings which are not only carbon neutral, but able to capture carbon as well as improve the living indigenous environment around the home.

 ## Standards: